 4. 용/룡 (미르) Yong/Ryong/Mireu (Dragons)

 These creatures were largely influenced by Chinese dragons, hence why their appearance is also similar.
 Unlike the Chinese dragons, Korean dragons sport a long beard and carry an orb, which in Korean is called 여의주 (yeouiju).
-They’re seen as good-natured creatures that were related to farming and especially water.
+A Korean dragon is seen as a good-natured creature related to farming and especially water.
 If you visit Seoul, you will often see this too.

 One of these legends was the founding of one of the three kingdoms of Korea, the Kingdom of Silla.
 It was said that the princess had been born from a large egg of a cockatrice.